goldsteinmarcmd/psst/README.md

 These tokens can be embedded into agent dashboards, LLM UIs, or printed for cross-device coordination.

 More advanced encodings will emerge as LLMs evolve toward full multimodal symbol comprehension.---

-More advanced encodings will emerge as LLMs evolve toward full multimodal symbol comprehension.